solita/solita.github.com/_posts/2020-09-29-aws-developer-tools-mule-cicd-solution.md

 # CodeCommit to store the source code

-It's not a requirement to use AWS CodeCommit, to be able to utilize CodeBuild or CodePipeline, but in my case it made sense as the original source code was not in a public repository like GitHub.
+It's not a requirement to use AWS CodeCommit to be able to utilize CodeBuild or CodePipeline, but in my case it made sense as the original source code was not in a public repository like GitHub.

 It's simple to create a new repository to CodeCommit.
 All of the repositories are Git-based.
 I needed to migrate an existing repository to CodeCommit and I did it by following [these simple instructions](https://docs.aws.amazon.com/codecommit/latest/userguide/how-to-migrate-repository-existing.html).